jsfix-ci/yieldfinity/readme.md

 # Strategy backtester
-A complete TS / node strategies backtester for crypto trading or others
+A node strategy backtesting / running framework for crypto trading and more.

 # Summary
 - [Getting started](#getting-started)